harunkelesoglu/notforeng/README.md

-This extension is show english words as desktop notification in every 5 minute
+This extension is show english words from sozluk.xlsx as desktop notification in every 10 minute.
+Total 19 words in a day.